-Once we have the referral the process to convert them into an account is a bit different than traditional sales cycle.
+Once we have the referral process to convert them into an account is a bit different than traditional sales cycle.

 Here is how we go about it –

 Upon receiving the referral (Verbal, Email Introduction) we set up a face to face meeting with them, Most of the time the decision maker is either the founder or one of the Co-founder.
 From our side as well it is the core people.
-In my experience the way we can communicate what we do can never be matched by a sales guy.
+In my experience, the way we can communicate and what we do can never be matched by a sales guy.

 We ditched traditional Presentations where the sales guy bores you through half an hour sales pitch.
 We opted for verbal communication, making it more personal to the decision makers.

-In the meeting we talk about what they have been upto and the areas where they need help.
+In the meeting, we talk about what they have been upto and the areas where they need help.
 We share our experience in those areas and show results/case studies, mostly live.
 We prefer it to be a live examples of our work (like Keyword ranks, Social Media engagements, traffic growth etc) rather than PDF case studies which are often biased and show selected data.